 Painting may seem like an overly intuitive process, but there are a few pitfalls that can turn your dream of perfect living space into a nightmare.
-Follow our step-by-step guide can help you avoid common mistakes and help you get back to doing what you love… Faster.
+Following our How-to Paint a Room project guide can help you avoid common mistakes and help you get back to doing what you love… Faster.
 Safer.
 Easier.

 - Plenty of paint (based on the size of your project)